LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part2-grid.md

 The next step is to convert the image to black and white.
 This is because it simplifies the calculations greatly for classic image processing techniques.
-This is in contrast to machine learning, which can easily handle multiple colour channels and where more information is encouraged.
+This is in contrast to machine learning which can easily handle multiple colour channels and where more information is encouraged.

 <figure class="post-figure">
 <img class="img-95"